Claire Nilsen Blumenson, Esq., Executive Director & Co-Founder (she/her)

 During law school, Tayo was a legal intern for the Honorable Ann Williams (Ret.), U.S. Court of Appeals for the Seventh Circuit in Chicago and at the NAACP Legal Defense and Educational Fund in New York City where she worked on education issues.
 Prior to law school, Tayo was a Staff Assistant for United States Senator Robert P. Casey.
 Tayo holds a B.A. in Political Science from The Ohio State University and a J.D. from Northeastern University School of Law.

-Rachel graduated from Georgetown University Law Center in 2014.
-While in law school, Rachel interned at the National Juvenile Defender Center, the Public Defender Service for the District of Columbia, and the Office of the Public Defender in Baltimore, Maryland.
-During her final year of law school, she served as a student attorney in Georgetown's Juvenile Justice Clinic.
-Rachel focused her practice on youth committed to the District's juvenile justice agency and also served as a teaching assistant for a course on representing committed youth.
+Rachel joined SJP in 2014 shortly after graduating from Georgetown University Law Center where she immersed herself in the various facets of representing young people in the juvenile legal system.
+Her dedication was evident through internships at the Gault Center (formerly National Juvenile Defender Center), the Juvenile Services Program of the Public Defender Service for the District of Columbia, and a specialized division of Maryland's Office of the Public Defender representing children charged as adults.
+In her final year of law school, Rachel served as a student attorney in Georgetown's Juvenile Justice Clinic, focusing on representing young people committed to the District's juvenile justice agency.
+She also contributed as a teaching assistant for a course on advocating for young people in the deepest end of the juvenile system.

-Rachel is an attorney admitted to practice in the District of Columbia and Maryland.
+Rachel is admitted to practice law in the District of Columbia and Maryland.
+Rachel can be reached at: rrusso@sjpdc.org.

 Aubrey joined School Justice Project after over twelve years as a public defender advocating for our most marginalized community members facing accusations ranging from traffic violations to homicide charges.
 He is a proud alum of Queens Defenders (formerly known as Queens Law Associates), the Maryland Office of the Public Defender and the Public Defender Service for the District of Columbia, where he served as a Supervising Attorney.
 He has developed and implemented trainings in person, virtually, in one one-on-one settings, in large groups, small groups and even once internationally.
 He has handled dozens of jury trials, hundreds of bench trials, and has represented thousands of individual clients.